Hacklone/private-bower/README.md

 If there's no private package with requested package name the servers calls through to the public bower registry.

+You can turn off the public bower registry fallback by adding the '-np' argument
+> private-bower -np

 #Usage

 ##Web interface